Test Id : ADMPU

 If immunoassay screen is positive, confirmation testing can be ordered separately.
 Confirmation with quantification of positives for barbiturates, cocaine and metabolites, tetrahydrocannabinol metabolite, and ethyl glucuronide/ethyl sulfate will be performed at an additional charge.

-This test uses screening techniques that involves immunoassay testing and high-resolution accurate mass spectrometry screening for drugs by class.
+This test uses screening techniques that involve immunoassay testing and high-resolution accurate mass spectrometry screening for drugs by class.
 All positive immunoassay screening results are confirmed by gas chromatography mass spectrometry (GC-MS) or liquid chromatography tandem mass spectrometry (LC-MS/MS), and quantitated, before a positive result is reported.

 The following drugs/drug classes are tested by immunoassay and confirmed by GC-MS: